-Sometimes plant-based recipes use small amounts of maple syrup because of its nutrient density.
-Plant-based recipes often use honey, but this ingredient is widely not considered to be vegan.
-All in all, your healthiest alternative is going to be date syrup because of its fiber to sugar ratio.
+Sometimes plant based desserts call for small amounts of maple syrup because of its nutrient density.
+Plant based desserts often have honey, but this ingredient is widely not considered to be vegan.
+All in all, your healthiest alternative is going to be date syrup or date sugar because of its fiber to sugar ratio.

 Can’t find date syrup in the stores?
 No worries, it’s so easy to make your own: just pit, soak and blend dates with a few tablespoons of water until you’ve reached a honey consistency.
 Voila!
 You’ll never need table sugar again.

-If you’re baking and need to use a dry sugar, use date sugar (just dehydrated date syrup!).
+If you’re baking and need to use a dry sugar in your plant based desserts, use date sugar (just dehydrated dates!).

 So now that you know how to sweeten your whole food plant-based dessert, let’s get cooking!

-Try these 10 simple, refined sugar-free, oil-free, plant-based dessert recipes tonight.
-Oh, and did I mention they are all gluten free?
+Try these 11 simple, refined sugar-free, oil-free, plant based dessert recipes tonight.
+Oh, and did I mention these plant based desserts are all gluten free?

 A single ripe banana has 14 grams of natural sugar.
 Wow… thank goodness whole food sugars react differently in your body than refined sugars or this recipe would have you spiking and crashing like a cat that just discovered catnip.
 Instead, you get all the sweetness and none of the health consequences.

-“Nice cream” is the humane version of ice cream.
-That’s right - you don’t have to say goodbye to ice cream just yet.
+When you think of plant based desserts, you may think ice cream is off the table.
+But we're happy to introduce you to “nice cream,” the humane version of ice cream.
 Throw some frozen bananas in your food processor and blend until creamy… and then keep on blending.
 The result?
 Soft serve!